weecology/forecasting-course/content/lessons/R-evaluating-forecasts-2/r_tutorial.md

 * Winkler requires choosing a single prediction interval
 * Ideally we'd include information on lots of prediction intervals
-* Instead of evaluting the mean check how closely the entire distribution of the residuals matches the predicted distribution
+* Instead of evaluting the mean check how likely an observation is given the full predicted distribution
-* _Add two sets of distributions to the axes with modes matching means_
+* _Add a distribution to the axes with the mode matching $\hat{y}$_
 * The best models most closely match the empirical distribution

 * Doing this is technically complicated